namuol/react-seamstress/OTHER_IDEAS.md

 ...but this is generally not a good idea, so long as `Component` adheres to a minimal set of base-styles.

-Using `Component.withStyles` will "keep" the existing styles and "tack on" any changes you pass in.
+Using `Component.extendStyles` will "keep" the existing styles and "tack on" any changes you pass in.
 This is the preferred way to "skin" a component.

 The base styles of `Component` should only be concerned with the *behavior* of `Component`